anitaposch/learn-bitcoin/manuscript/301-staircase.md

 **Groundfloor** You are a precoiner, since you read my book you are interested in Bitcoin, but do not own any.

 **1st floor** You are getting to know BTC with a custodial solution on a centralized exchange, you don't control any of the keys.
 You have some independence because you're invested in a cryptocurrency and not solely fiat anymore.
 But it's not a lot of independence because you rely on a third party, which comes with the counter-party risks mentioned above.
-You are on the **"not your keys, not your coins" level**.
+You are on the **"not your keys, not your coins"** level.

 Ideally, you skip the first floor and go to the 2nd floor as fast as possible.

 **2nd floor** You take control of your keys and store them securely yourself on a non-custodial wallet, that gives you your seed.
 This is a much higher degree of financial sovereignty.
 You can do that with a mobile wallet on your smartphone for small amounts or - the best way and highly recommended - with a hardware wallet for bigger amounts.
-You **reach the "your keys, your coins" level**.
+You **reach the "your keys, your coins"** level.
 You have reached a very high level of independence.

 From here on the steps are for experienced users, they give you even more sovereignty, privacy and control over your bitcoin.

-**3rd floor** you get full sovereignty over your funds by connecting your hardware wallet with your own full node.
+**3rd floor** You get full sovereignty over your funds by connecting your hardware wallet with your own full node.
 With this setup you can not only view and receive information about your transactions, but also verify mined blocks and transactions without relying on 3rd parties.
 You don't have to trust anyone else anymore and have a high level of privacy and control. **"You are your own bank"** and reached the **"Don't trust, verify"** level.

 You can take these security and independence measures even further with air-gapped solutions, multi-sig setups and more.